Introduction to Dollies View All Products

 We carry three different machine skate types:

-- Our heavy load transport dollies are the most versatile, giving you maneuverability that's similar to that of a car: the front steers and the rear follows in a straight line.
+- Our heavy load machine skates are the most versatile, giving you maneuverability that's similar to that of a car: the front steers and the rear follows in a straight line.

-- The rotating machine skate provide 360 degree maneuverability for loads in confined spaces.
+- The rotating dolly provides 360 degree maneuverability for loads in confined spaces.
 They are omni-directional.
 These dollies are more expensive due to their advanced technology.

 This presentation has been distributed by Toolwell North America.
 Each product is made in Germany by JUNG.